QuadSpinner/Gaea-Docs/documentation/usage/Create-Basics.md

 The Graph provides a sophisticated workflow that is very flexible.
 Like any other graph-based workflow, you get both simple and complex functions packed into nodes which you can connect to each other to create a network that produces a terrain.

-Read more about this workflow in the @Graph-Mode section
+Read more about this workflow in the @graph-mode section

 # Next steps

-Familiarize yourself with the different tools and interfaces available in Gaea in @Getting-around, and start exploring some of the @quickstarts examples to see how terrains can be made.
+Familiarize yourself with the different tools and interfaces available in Gaea in @getting-around, and start exploring some of the @quickstarts examples to see how terrains can be made.